haydensgithub/UE4Fighter-Showcase/Docs/Enemy_ai.md

 ### Boss

-When I was developing this project, I had originally intended for it to eventually become a fully fledged game (this was before I really understood proper scoping).
-Within that context, this boss was developed with the intention of being a recurring character, surviving the initial conflict and returning several times throughout the game, the player acquiring a new weapon from them each time.
-This first fight would've taken place at the end of the second level and rewarded the player with the hammer weapon; up until then they would have had just the sword.
+The boss was originally designed as a recurring rival character for a larger version of the game.
+This first encounter would have appeared at the end of the second level and rewarded the player with the hammer weapon.
+Because of that role, the boss needed to feel more expressive and complex than the standard enemies while still maintaining readability in first-person.

 The boss was considerably more complex than either standard enemy, with
 - 4 attack strings (each with several branching points)
 - Anti-air counterattacks
 - A parry system
 - A posture system that rewarded aggressive play
-- And a baitable "get off me" attack in the air
+- A baitable aerial counterattack

 Developing this fight was actually largely a frictionless experience.
 By this point, I had learned the main fundamental lessons of enemy development from the other two enemies.
 I did learn a few things, however.

-What I learned:
+In making the boss, I learned:
 - Mutually exclusive behavior states (in the controller)
 - Mutually exclusive actions states (in the enemy)